EleutherAI/info/README.md

 Q: *How does EleutherAI operate?*

 A: We currently have a flat structure, with each member responsible for keeping the project control information up to date.
 Each project has a leader and set of core contributors, so please speak to them first in the Discord if you want to participate.
 [Connor](https://github.com/ConnorJL) has set the group's alignment vision and general direction.
 [Stella](https://github.com/StellaAthena) has taken on a leadership and coordination role, and has overall responsibility for the Documentation and Project Control systems.
-[Leo](https://github.com/leogao2) and [Sid](https://github.com/sdtblck) have led development of the Pile™ and model training, repsectively.
+[Leo](https://github.com/leogao2) and [Sid](https://github.com/sdtblck) have led development of the Pile™ and model training, respectively.

 Q: *So . . . what's the deal with your logo?*